VaanNG/term_chatbot/README.md

 5. To submit a multi-line message, type `/send` on a new line after entering your message.

 6. To exit the application, type `exit`, then `send` (recommended) or `ctrl-c`

+## Pricing Model

+The application includes a real-time pricing feature that calculates the token costs for each conversation based on the selected AI model.
+The pricing information is displayed after each AI response, showing the cost for the current conversation and the total cost of all conversations.

 ## Project Structure